Return to the Blog Home Page

 Filming Wildlife for TV During the Blizzards of the Beast from the East

-I was probably one of the few people in the country pleased to see the recent forecast for snow.
-More than two years ago BBC’s The One Show asked me to film a five minute piece about wildlife in winter and I have been praying for ‘proper’ snow ever since!
+I was probably one of the few people in the country to be pleased when I saw the forecast for snow in March 2018.
+More than two years previously BBC’s The One Show asked me to film a five minute piece about wildlife in winter and I have been praying for ‘proper’ snow ever since!

 I kept a close eye on the weather forecast.
 A camera crew and The One Show presenter, Mike Dilger, were poised to set off from Bristol as soon as they got the signal that the predicted snowfall had arrived on the Yorkshire Wolds.
 Phone calls and emails bounced back and forth between us.
 As the first flurries of snow fell, we tried to gauge whether it would stay long enough for the TV crew to make it here.As the landscape transformed, I set off to find out where the wildlife was hiding, in preparation for their arrival.
 The severe weather front, which blasted in from Russia, was nicknamed ‘the Beast from the East.’
 But on that first day, the ferocious ‘Beast’ was a bit lame.
 The landscape was beautiful, but there was barely enough snow to create a drama worthy of a piece for TV.